Training for Parent-Child Interaction Therapy

 Training for therapists includes

 Dr. Larissa N. Niec is a licensed clinical child psychologist and director of the Center for Children, Families and Communities at CMU.
-She has implemented PCIT for over 18 years and has trained doctoral students and community clinicians for over 16 years.
+She has implemented PCIT and trained doctoral students and community clinicians for over 25 years.
 Dr. Niec received training in interventions for maltreated children at the University of Oklahoma Health Science Center.
 She conducts research and publishes extensively on PCIT and PCIT training.

-Dr. Niec is one of only 18 Master Trainers in the world who have been vetted and certified by PCIT International to disseminate PCIT nationally and internationally.
+Dr. Niec is one of only 20 global trainers in the world who have been vetted and certified by PCIT International to disseminate PCIT nationally and internationally.
 She has conducted trainings throughout the Midwest, Canada, Australia, Italy, Germany and the Netherlands.